csinop/csinop/README.md

 - 👋 Hi, I’m @csinop
-- 👀 I’m interested in and learning Mobile App development
+- 👀 I’m interested in Game Development and Microsoft Power Platform
 - 📫 How to reach me csinop.dev@gmail.com

 <!---